chehak123/Emotion-Recognition/README.md

 ## STEP 3 - Importing the ReTrained Model and Setting Everything Up

-Finally, I've put everything under the "label_image.py" file from where you can get evrything.
+Finally, We've put everything under the "label_image.py" file from where you can get evrything.
 Now run the "label.py" program by typing the following in CMD/Terminal:

      python label.py

 It'll open a new window of OpenCV and then identifies your Facial Expression.
-We are done now!

-PLEASE DO STAR THIS REPO IF YOU FOUND SOMETHING INTERESTING. <3